Nostos: The Return: Reception

 In his book of film reviews Il Mereghetti, Paolo Mereghetti gives Nostos: The Return a rating of two and a half stars out of four.
 He calls the cinematography beautiful and the film fascinating for people who enjoy poetic cinema but writes the film can be disconcerting and boring and suffers when viewed on a television screen.
 In 2008, Mary Hanlon of The Brooklyn Rail wrote that the film contains unintentional humour that stems from the performances and erotic symbols, but also some of "the most incredible, fluid, and abstract visual sequences I've ever seen".
 In 2020, Ross McDonnell wrote in a feature article for Sight & Sound's website that Nostos: The Return stands out in Piavoli's filmography because of its level of ambition and its relatively conventional dramatic storytelling.
-McDonnell wrote the film "surrealistically decentres its human protagonist by placing him amidst a dangerous, unforgiving and unfathomable force of nature", subverting the sense of wonder found in Piavoli's earlier The Blue Planet.
+McDonnell wrote the film "surrealistically decentres its human protagonist by placing him amidst a dangerous, unforgiving and unfathomable force of nature", subverting the sense of wonder found in Piavoli's earlier Blue Planet.

 Nostos: The Return received the OPL Moti Ibrahim award at the 1990 Djerba Festival in Tunisia and the 1990 Premio AIACE from the Turin-based Associazione Italiana Amici del Cinema d'Essai.